twiddli/lucy/README.md

 - `lucy.sessionInterval`: Minimum window duration in minutes after inactvity before a new coding session can begin

+### 1.1.1

+- fix lucy reminder message when no reminders

 ### 1.1.0

 - add new feature: reopen workspace automatically